 W&L Summer Credit

-Summer transcripting -- only of off-campus C&D-approved summer courses -- is permitted.
+Summer transcripting--only of C&D-approved summer research, fieldwork, internships, or similar opportunities--is permitted.
 Students' eligibility for these summer experiences will be determined by the departments or programs sponsoring the opportunities, typically to include graded academic activities into the fall term.
 Students will not be reinstated merely for summer study at W&L.

 Transfer Summer Credit

 Students who have attempted academic work at Washington and Lee, and who wish to count toward degree credit summer work taken subsequently at another institution, must meet certain conditions: